automl/SMAC3/development/_sources/pages/getting_started/package_overview.rst.txt

 Any objectives
     Optimization with any :term:`objective<Objective>` (e.g., quality or runtime) is possible.

+:ref:`Multi-Objective<Multi-Objective Optimization>`
+    Optimize any number of objectives using scalarized multi-ojective algorithms.

 :term:`Multi-Fidelity<MF>` Optimization
     Judge configurations on multiple :term:`budgets<Budget>` to discard unsuitable configurations early on.
 This will result in a massive speed-up, depending on the budgets.